ibm-cloud-docs/vpc/storage_overview.md

 ## Storage for bare metal servers
 {: #vpc-baremetal-storage-overview}

 All profiles of {{site.data.keyword.bm_is_short}} provide one 0.96 TB SATA M.2 mirrored SSD as the boot disk.
 Profile `bx2d-metal-96x384` provides an extra set of NVMe (Non-Volatile Memory Express) U.2 solid-state drives (SSD) as secondary local storage.
-For more information, see [Storage overview for Bare Metal Servers for VPC](/docs/vpc?topic=vpc-bare-metal-servers-storage).
+For more information, see the [Storage overview for Bare Metal Servers for VPC](/docs/vpc?topic=vpc-bare-metal-servers-storage).

 ## Next steps
 {: #vpc-storage-next-steps}